layoutBox/PinLayout/README.md

 * **`above(of: UIView)`**
 **`above(of: [UIView])`**
 Position the view above the specified view(s).
-One or many relative views can be specied.
+One or many relative views can be specified.
 This method is similar to pinning the view’s bottom edge.

 * **`below(of: UIView)`**
 **`below(of: [UIView])`**
 Position the view below the specified view(s).
-One or many relative views can be specied.
+One or many relative views can be specified.
 This method is similar to pinning the view’s top edge.

 * **`left(of: UIView)`**
 **`left(of: [UIView])`**
 Position the view left of the specified view(s).
-One or many relative views can be specied.
+One or many relative views can be specified.
 This method is similar to pinning the view’s right edge.

 * **`right(of: UIView)`**
 **`right(of: [UIView])`**
 Position the view right of the specified view(s).
-One or many relative views can be specied.
+One or many relative views can be specified.
 This method is similar to pinning the view’s left edge.

 * **`before(of: UIView)`**:left_right_arrow:
 **`before(of: [UIView])`**:left_right_arrow:
 In LTR direction the view is positionned at the left of the specified view(s).
 In RTL direction the view is positionned at the right.
-One or many relative views can be specied.
+One or many relative views can be specified.

 * **`after(of: UIView)`**:left_right_arrow:
 **`after(of: [UIView])`**:left_right_arrow:
 In LTR direction the view is positionned at the right of the specified view(s).
 In RTL direction the view is positionned at the left.
-One or many relative views can be specied.
+One or many relative views can be specified.

 :pushpin: **Multiple relative views**: If for example a call to `below(of: [...]) specify multiple relative views, the view will be layouted below *ALL* these views.